storcke64/Storcke64Basic/README.md

 I am working on developing the flatpak, but I do not have all of the skills nbecesaey to build it. anyone who can assist or whould like to see a flatpak version of Gambas, please email me.

-In order to elimnate confusion, this project will be rebranded STORCKE64 Basic.
+In order to eliminate confusion, this project will be rebranded STORCKE64 Basic.
 Once the Gambas tream has relased  a flatpak then this project will likley cease.